 No, the EPA arrangement will be covered by a contract.
 Where regulated qualifications are involved, however, centre approval will be required as it is currently.

 Final certification will be from the ESFA once EPAO and the Training Organisation have notified them of apprenticeship completion.
-As an additional service Professional Assessment will also provide e-certificates for all component assessments taken as part of the end-point assessment process.
-These certificates, are certificates of assessment and do not supersede any apprenticeship certificate.
+If required, Professional Assessment can provide a branded record of achievement detailing the results of each assessment component taken as part of the end-point assessment process and the overall provisional grade.
+These are not official certificates and do not supersede ESFA records.